Lion's Mane Supplement

-In China, where it originated, it’s called "hóu tóu gū" and in Japan, "yamabushitake".
+In China, where it originated, it is called "hóu tóu gū" and in Japan, "yamabushitake."
 A highly unusual mushroom that resembles a long white beard or lion’s mane, its use in Chinese medicine dates back to the Han dynasty, 200 years BC, a period when it was already considered to have extraordinary medicinal properties.

 The Hericium erinaceus mushroom is particularly rich in bioactive substances, most of which are believed to contribute to its medicinal properties.
 However, it is undoubtedly the β-glucan polysaccharides and hericenones which are of most interest.
 The former are a form of soluble fibre which positively affect lipid metabolism, while the latter are phenolic compounds that support neuron function.

 Neurotrophic and Nootropic Effects of Lion’s Mane

 The most exciting potential offered by H. erinaceus relates to neuron activity.
 Studies show that extracts of Hericium erinaceus mushrooms are able to increase the production of nerve growth factor (NGF) (6), a neuropeptide known for its key role in neuron growth and survival (7-9), particularly in the part of the brain responsible for memory-processing called the hippocampus.
 This effect is due to the properties of hericenones of which Lion’s Mane has a guaranteed content.

 NGF is a protein involved in regulating the growth, proliferation and survival of central and peripheral neurons.
 It plays a role in numerous mechanisms: